 Along the Oregon coast we often have ground hornet nests near our home.
-I thought I would write about hornets today because our dog disturbed a ground nest of Yellow Jackets and was very confused when she came under attack.
-So lets talk about these fearsome flying wasps, hornets, and yellow Jackets.
+Vespula pensylvanica.
+I thought I would write about hornets today because our dog disturbed a ground nest of Yellow Jackets.
+And was very confused when she came under attack.
+So let's talk about these fearsome flying wasps, hornets, and yellow Jackets.
 Oh my.

 Wasps, Hornets, and Yellow Jackets

-Our Dogs behavior was very similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming by, as we call them in California, meat bees.
+Our Dogs behavior was very similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming yellow jackets.
+Or as we call them in California, meat bees.

-The swarming and stinging occurs because we have inadvertently disturbed a nest by accidentally stepping upon or walking into it.
-When hornets are disturbed they become very agitated and immediately attack with zeal!
+The swarming and stinging occurs because we have inadvertently disturbed a nest by accidentally stepping upon or walking onto it.
+When hornets are disturbed they become very agitated and immediately attack with ferocious intensity!

 Bella, our dog did not understand what was happening.
 All she knew was that she was in a lot of pain but did not know why; yet.
 I recognized what was happening immediately, and motioned and yelled to her to run!
 She did, and that saved her from more hornet attacks.